bmbouter/Opus/README.txt

 App Formats
 ```````````
 Projects currently have two mechanisms for importing applications.
 Opus can
-either copy an application from a location on the local filesystem, or use Git
+either copy an application from a location on the local filesystem, or use
-to clone a remote repository.
-In both cases, the directory or Git repository
+Git/Mercurial to clone a remote repository.

-must have a layout just like created by `django-admin.py startapp`.
-That is,
+In either case, you must tell Opus the name of the application *package* that
-the __init__.py, urls.py, models.py, and such must be in the top level.
-The app
+you are adding.
+Opus does not attempt to guess the package name, since some
-is copied (or cloned) right into the project directory and expects it to fit
+repositories may have more than one app, or may be named differently than the
-right in place.
+app.

 More application sources are easily added, we plan to have more in the future.